TENS pad placement for shoulder pain

-The TENS treatment on the shoulder can relax and loosen the tense and hardened muscles.
-It stimulates the blood circulation and leads to a better supply of nutrients to the tissue.
+TENS treatment on the shoulder, acromion or shoulder joint can relieve and relax tense and hardened muscles.
+It stimulates blood circulation and leads to a better supply of nutrients to the tissue.
 TENS can also help with inflammation of the bursa.
-In the case of chronic shoulder pain, which can occur for example in rheumatic diseases, the regular use of a TENS device has proven to be effective.
-The electrical impulses cause an interruption of the pain stimulus transmission by the nerves to the brain.
-This usually leads very quickly to freedom from pain very quickly.
+In the case of chronic shoulder pain, which can occur, for example, with rheumatic diseases, the regular use of a TENS machine has proven to be effective.
+The electrical impulses cause an interruption of the pain stimulus transmission through the nerves to the brain.
+This usually leads to freedom from pain very quickly.
 With TENS therapy, you can treat shoulder joint pain, shoulder inflammation and shoulder pain.
 Treatment with a TENS machine can also help you with post-operative shoulder pain.

-The specially developed electrodes adapt ideally to the shape of your shoulder and make the TENS application noticeably easier.
+The specially developed shoulder pads adapt ideally to the shape of your shoulder and make TENS application noticeably easier.

 The program P06 is generally used here.